magnoeasy/easybuilder/english.md

 Notice that it is already filled in with "10", but you can change it.

 Minimum Value: refers to the minimum value of the number to be used when filling the field.
-To test, fill this field with "5".
+To test it, fill this field with "5".

 Run the application.

 Fill the field with "4" and then with "5" and notice that the minimum value to be entered is "5" to be able to save the information entered in the field.

 Maximum Value: refers to the maximum value of the number to be used when filling out the field.
-To test, fill this field with "15".
+To test it, fill this field with "15".

 Run the application.